 Professor Dermot O'Hare

-Professor Dermot O'Hare is a Professor of Organometallic and Materials Chemistry at Oxford, Director of the industrially funded SCG - Oxford Centre of Excellence, and MPLS Associate Head for Industrial Liaison and Innovation.
+Professor Dermot O'Hare is a Professor of Organometallic and Materials Chemistry at Oxford, Director of the industrially funded SCG - Oxford Centre of Excellence, and MPLS Associate Head for Innovation.

 Dermot was born in Newry, Co.
 Down and studied at Balliol College, Oxford for his BSc and D. Phil under the direction of Professor M.L.H Green.
 He was a visiting research fellow at CR&D E.I. du Pont de Nemours in Delaware, and returned to Oxford with a permanent University position and Tutorial Fellowship at Balliol College, and later a University Professorship.
 In 2020 he became Senior Research Fellow at Balliol and Professor of Organometallic and Materials Chemistry.
 He has been honoured by the Institüt de France, Académie des Sciences, the Royal Society of Chemistry (Ludwig Mond Prize, Corday Morgan Medal, Sir Edward Frankland Prize) and by the Exxon European Chemical and Engineering Prize.